ncoevoet/ChanTracker/README.md

 This is disabled by default (`-1`).
 Only bans actually removed from the channel are affected; bans still active — including expired ones the bot has not lifted — are never deleted.

+When `revertServerModeChanges` is enabled, a `+b`/`-b`/`+q`/`-q` made by a *server* — rather than a user — is counter-acted by the bot, so the channel keeps matching the bot's tracked ban/quiet list:

+    @config channel #myChannel supybot.plugins.ChanTracker.revertServerModeChanges True

+This guards against netsplit "split riding": a netsplitting or rejoining server riding an older channel timestamp can re-apply a stale view and undo a ban or quiet the bot set, or restore one it removed.
+Disabled by default.
+The bot only reverts a mask whose state diverges from its own tracked list — it never adds or removes a mask it was not already tracking — and changes made by users are left untouched.

 If supported by the IRCd, the bot can track account changes and get GECOS and username information when a user joins the channel.
 This requires IRCd CAP features: https://ircv3.net/specs/extensions/capability-negotiation.html